What your competitors are learning at NVIDIA GTC

 Ajeet Raina

-Devops and SRE practitioners are already keenly aware of the importance of system reliability, as it’s one of the shared goals in every high performing organization.
-Defining clear reliability targets based on solid data is crucial for productive collaboration between developers and SREs.
+DevOps and SRE practitioners are already keenly aware of the importance of system reliability, as it's one of the shared goals in every high performing organization.
+Defining clear reliability targets based on solid data is crucial for productive collaboration between devs and SREs.
 This need spans the entire infrastructure from application to backend database services.

 Service Level Objectives (SLOs) provide a powerful interface for all teams to set clear performance and reliability goals based on Service Level Indicators (SLIs) or data points.
 A good model is to think of the SLIs as the data and the SLO as the information one uses to make critical decisions.

-Redis is a popular multi-model NoSQL database server that provides in-memory data access speeds for search, messaging, streaming, caching, and graph—amongst other capabilities.
-Highly performant sites such as Twitter, Snapchat, Freshworks, GitHub, Docker, Pinterest, and Stack Overflow all look to Redis to move data in real time.
+Redis is a popular multi-model NoSQL database server that provides in-memory data access speeds for search, messaging, streaming, caching, and graph, amongst other capabilities.
+Highly performant sites such as Twitter, Snapchat, Freshworks, GitHub, Docker, Pinterest, and Stack Overflow all look to Redis to move data fast.

 Redis SLOs can be broken down into three main categories: